xaionaro-go/ffstream/.github/instructions/general.instructions.md

 - Before fixing a bug, prefer adding/adjusting a unit/integration test that reproduces it (when feasible and not prohibitively expensive).
 - After code changes, ensure relevant tests are updated and passing.
 - If tests are not feasible, document why and provide an alternative verification method.
-- If logs were provided for diagnosis, use them as verification evidence: confirm the fix by showing (from the logs) that the previously-missing behavior now occurs (or the previously-present error no longer occurs).
-If the original logs are insufficient to verify, state what additional log line(s) or log level would be needed.
+- If logs, stacktraces or whatnot were provided for diagnosis, use them as verification evidence: prove your hypothesis throught it.
+If the original logs are insufficient to verify then add additional logging.
+- If an auto-test unrelated to your change does not work: fix it as well.

 ## 6. Diagnostics and logging
 - When unsure, prefer more diagnostics.

 ## 7. Root cause and correctness checks
-- Fix root causes, not symptoms.
+- Fix both root causes and symptoms.
+Fixing symptoms alone is NOT SUFFICIENT.
-- I repeat: before considering an issue solve, think if there could be a deeper reason of the issue, and address it.
+- I repeat: before considering an issue solved, think if there could be a deeper reason of the issue, and address it.
 For example:
   - If something is nil, then just a check for nil is not enough: why is it nil?
 Should it be nil?
 If not, fix the root cause.

 ## 8. Self-review and reversions